Fingerstyle guitar: African fingerstyle

 Herbert Misango and George Mukabi were fingerstyle guitarists from Kenya.
 Ali Farka Toure (d.
 2006) was a guitarist from Mali, whose music has been called the "DNA of the blues".
 He was also often compared to John Lee Hooker.
 His son Vieux Farka Toure continues to play in the same style.
 Djelimady Tounkara is another Malian fingerstylist.
 S. E. Rogie and Koo Nimo play acoustic fingerstyle in the lilting, calypso-influenced palm wine music tradition.
 Benin-born Jazz guitarist Lionel Loueke uses fingerstyle in an approach that combines jazz harmonies and complex rhythms.
 He is now based in the US.

 Tony Cox (b.
 1954) is a Zimbabwean guitarist and composer based in Cape Town, South Africa.
-A master of the Fingerpicking style of guitar playing, he has won the SAMA (South African Music Awards) for best instrumental album twice.
-His music incorporates many different styles including classical, blues, rock and jazz, while keeping an African flavour.
-Tinderwet is a versatile guitarist of the three and sometimes four fingers playing style (thumb, index, middle and ring); he plays several different African styles, including soukous or West African music.
-He often flavours his playing with jazzy improvisations, regular fingerpicking patterns and chord melody sequences.
+A master of the fingerpicking] style of guitar playing, he has won the South African Music Award for best instrumental album twice.
+His music incorporates many different styles, including classical, blues, rock, and jazz, while keeping an African flavour.
+Tinderwet is a versatile guitarist of the three and sometimes four fingers playing style (thumb, index, middle, and ring); he plays several different African styles, including soukous or West African music.
+He often flavours his playing with jazzy improvisations, regular fingerpicking patterns, and chord melody sequences.

-Slide, steel and slack-key guitar
+Slide, steel, and slack-key guitar

-Even when the guitar is tuned in a manner that helps the guitarist to perform a certain type of chord, it is often undesirable for all six strings to sound.
-When strumming with a plectrum, a guitarist must "damp" (mute) unwanted strings with the fretting hand; when a slide or steel is employed, this fretting hand damping is no longer possible, so it becomes necessary to replace plectrum strumming with plucking of individual strings.
-For this reason, slide guitar and steel guitar playing are very often fingerstyle.
+Even when the guitar is tuned in a manner that helps the guitarist to perform a certain type of chord, having all six strings sound is often undesirable.
+When strumming with a plectrum, a guitarist must "damp" (mute) unwanted strings with the fretting hand; when a slide or steel is employed, this fretting hand damping is no longer possible, so replacing plectrum strumming with plucking of individual strings becomes necessary.
+For this reason, slide guitar- and steel guitar-playing are very often fingerstyle.